scot-taylor-ibm/compare-comply/feedback.md

   - Users of the feedback API must be able to provide accurate, consistent, and professionally informed feedback on documents.
   - Incorrect feedback can provide inaccurate results and can also remain in the document to cause future problems.
   - Exercise extreme caution if you are using the `POST` or `DELETE` methods.
+  - You cannot change posted feedback.
+You can, however, delete it and replace it by reposting.
-  - The `GET` methods cannot change feedback that has been added to a document, but the unauthorized use of a `GET` method on a confidential document can potentially result in information being exposed to unauthorized users.
+  - The unauthorized use of a `GET` method on a confidential document can potentially result in information being exposed to unauthorized users.

 ## Steps
 {: #feedback_steps}